BoazGithub/MSEng-Thesis/README.md

 Contact Information:

 If you have any questions or would like to collaborate, please reach out to me at aiboaz1896@gmail.com or feel free to make issues.

 License:

 The code and datasets are released for non-commercial and research purposes only.
 For commercial purposes, please contact the authors.

 Acknowledgment:

 Appreciate the work from the following repositories:

-Planetary Science group at Wuhan University
+Planetary Science group at the State key laboratory of information engineering in surveying, mapping and remote sensing of the Wuhan University

 L2HNet

-Related resources
+Related resources:

 L2HNet dataset
 Sentine2-Hub
 ESRI